leonardofoderaro/frankenstein/README.md

 ```

 ### XPathRemove
-find an element using XPath, then clear it
+finds an element using XPath, then clear it
 ```
 {
     "name": "drop_login_box",  // the name for this filter